TN 245 (09-24)

 • The VA determines the independent child to be permanently incapable of self-support because of a disability before age 18.

-Surviving child improved death pension payments are a needs-based benefit and the amount of the independent child’s income reduces the benefit amount.
+Surviving child improved death pension payments are a needs-based benefit.
+In addition, any income of the independent child reduces the benefit amount.
 Congress establishes the maximum annual surviving child improved pension rates.

 4. Medal of Honor and Special Act of Congress pension payments